OmarVCRZ/CIS486-SOBIE/README.md

 ### Project Roles & Responsibilities
 5.1 Roles/Responsibilities
 - Project Manager: Omar Diaz Martinez oversees the operation of the SOBIE project's milestones.
-- Security Specialist: Marvin De La Cruz Serrano identifies vulnerabilities of the SOBIE website.
+- Security Specialist: Marvin De La Cruz Serrano identifies vulnerabilities of the SOBIE website and establishes security defenses.
-- Front-End Developer: Josh Jordan looks at the design aspect of the website.
+- Front-End Developer: Josh Jordan is in charge of the front-end design implementation aspect of the SOBIE website.
-- UX/UI Designer: Austin Moses designs the visual elements of the website.
+- UX/UI Designer: Austin Moses designs the visual elements and profiles of the SOBIE website.

 ### PLAN for Dev-King 5
 - The outline for the website design approach: